OliPerkins1987/AnthroFireDB/Paper/DAFI-Paper.md

     ## [1] 261

-Furthermore, we were able to define an AFR for only 1605 of the `ncs` case studies (Pre-industrial 261, Transition 850, Industrial 300, Post-industrial 194).
+Furthermore, we were able to define an AFR for only 1605 of the 1809 case studies (Pre-industrial 261, Transition 850, Industrial 300, Post-industrial 194).
 The incompleteness of the database means that the number of values used in analyses below varies depending on which